zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 ## 3 Changes after thesis submission

 [Commit 01edbdf](https://github.com/zzzhehao/wsp-Real-time-PCR-Analysis/tree/01ebdbf8a724d36446cb1e920add2505835d4866) corresponds to the code in my thesis.
-Several new features as listed below has been added to the function and I recommend the newest version.
+Several new features as listed below have been added to the function and I recommend the newest version.

 - **feat:** add wsp_analysis_batch() as bulk analysis option
 - **feat:** add arguments in function to customise IC and standard curve parameter